Jovan Manović

 Jovan Manović (13 May 1977 – 9 May 2007) was a Croatian professional basketball player.

 Playing career

 A point guard, Manović played for Split CO and Alkar in Croatia, Kraški zidar and Helios Domžale in Slovenia, Ovarense, Portugal Telecom, and C.A.
 Queluz in Portugal, JDA Dijon (France), AS Prishtina (Kosovo), and Makedonikos (Greece).

 Personal life

 His parents were former basketball player Mihajlo Manović and Hanija Erceg.

 Death

-Manović was killed in a café on 9 May 2007 in Belgrade, Serbia.
-An investigation discovered that he was mistakenly killed in a clash between two drug gangs from Belgrade.
-The real target was supposed to be a close friend of a Serbian drug lord known in Europe.
+On 9 May 2007 around 2:10 p.m., while socializing with a party of friends on the patio of the Zodiac café-restaurant at Vase Pelagića Street in the Belgrade neighbourhood of Senjak, Manović was murdered by a gunman who walked up to his table and shot him in the chest ten times.
+An investigation concluded that his death was a case of mistaken identity in a clash between two Belgrade drug gangs.
+The hitman's actual target was a Serbian drug lord's close associate.